btsalwa/AfricaMechanizePro1/replit.md

 ## Overview

-This is a full-stack web application for Africa Mechanize, built using React (frontend) and Express.js (backend) with TypeScript.
-The application serves as a platform for promoting sustainable agricultural mechanization in Africa, featuring framework elements, events, resources, and user engagement tools.
+This is a comprehensive full-stack web application for Africa Mechanize, built using React (frontend) and Express.js (backend) with TypeScript/JavaScript hybrid architecture.
+The application serves as the official platform for promoting sustainable agricultural mechanization in Africa, featuring the complete F-SAMA Framework, advanced webinar management, multi-language support, and powerful admin content management system.

 ## User Preferences